 My Rank and Comparison of the Parks

 - The Magic Kingdom: The Magic Kingdom is classic Disney!
-In my opinion, you won’t really feel like you’ve been to Disney World till you’ve been there.
-Princesses, magic, warm fuzzies, happy rides based on Disney animated movies, Pirates of the Carribian, etc. They have an awesome and moving fireworks display over Cinderella’s castle each night – brought to you by Tinker Bell.
-There are rides for every age – including the most little kid-friendly rids as well as a few roller coasters and thrilling rides for older kids
+In my opinion, you won’t really feel like you’ve been to Disney World until you’ve been there.
+Princesses, magic, warm fuzzies, happy rides based on Disney animated movies, Pirates of the Caribbean, etc. They have the best fireworks display over Cinderella’s castle each night (which makes me cry every time).
+There are rides for every age – including the most little-kid-friendly rids as well as a few roller coasters and thrilling rides for older kids

 - Epcot: We always disliked going here as kids, but my parents loved it!
 We always referred to Epcot as the boring, educational side of Disney.
 They’ve added more kid friendly stuff in recent years, but a lot of it is more educational, cultural, sea life/science related.
 The big draw is World Showcase, where you really do feel like you’re taking in a quick tour around the world and getting a fun sampling of the best places to stop, shop and eat from all different cultures.
 As an adult, I now understand why my parents loved Epcot.
 I love going during the Food and Wine Festival and the International Flower and Garden Festival.
 I love walking around World Showcase and experiencing the different countries.
 In recent years, EPCOT has added an impressive selection of rides that have completely won my family over!
 Our favorites include Frozen Ever After and Guardians of the Galaxy: Cosmic Rewind.